 The enclosure must have equal sized trash and recycling containers.
 Each material is placed into separate containers and collected by separate trucks.
-Trash is in a brown container, blue bin recycling in blue, greenwaste in green, and foodscraps in yellow.
+Trash is in a gray container, blue bin recycling in blue, yard waste in green, and foodscraps in yellow.
 All developments that include food producing or food serving elements must accommodate foodscraps containers.
 Restaurants or grease generating businesses must also include a grease bin in the enclosure.
-Businesses or large residential complexes with their own maintenance staff or gardeners may require greenwaste containers.
+Businesses or large residential complexes with their own maintenance staff or gardeners may require yard waste containers.